-In accordance with the Minimum Standards for Audits of Oregon Municipal Corporations, we have issued our report dated June 30, 2021 on our considerations of Curry County Public Transit Service District's compliance with certain provisions of laws and regulations, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules.
+In accordance with the Minimum Standards for Audits of Oregon Municipal Corporations, we have also issued our report dated July 12, 2023, on our consideration of the County's compliance with certain provisions of laws, regulations, contracts, and grant agreements, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules 162-010-0000 through 162-010-0330 of the Minimum Standards for Audits of Oregon Municipal Corporations.
 The purpose of that report is to describe the scope of our testing of compliance and the results of that testing and not to provide an opinion on compliance.

-Imanda Mcleany-moore
+Amanda Mcleany-moore

-Amanda McCleary-Moore, Partner, for Moss Adams LLP Medford, Oregon June 30, 2021 We offer readers of the Curry County Public Transit Service District's ("District") financial statements the following narrative and analysis of the District's financial activities for the fiscal year ended June 30, 2020.
-We encourage readers to consider this information in conjunction with the financial statements, which begin on page 8.
+Amanda McCleary-Moore, Partner Medford, Oregon July 12, 2023 We offer readers of the Curry County Public Transit Service District's ("District") financial statements the following narrative and analysis of the District's financial activities for the fiscal year ended June 30, 2022.
+We encourage readers to consider this information in conjunction with the financial statements, which begin on page 9.